imballinst/protosaurus/DEVELOPER.md

 What the command above does is:

 1. Read packages inside [`testdata`](./testdata) folder and generate a `doc.json` for each package.
 The generated `doc.json` resides in this [`website/generated folder`](./website/generated).
 The folder structure represents the package path, for example, `booking.v1` will become `booking/v1`.
-2. Emit JavaScript files from TypeScript for the `mdx` module.
-3. Generate MDX files from the generated `doc.json` within each generated package folder.
-The MDX files are located in `website/docs`.
-For well-known types, the MDX files are located in `website/docs/wkt`.
-4. Generate JSON files from the generated `doc.json`, which will be used for the [`proto-messages`](website/docs/plugin/proto-messages) plugin.
-For each package, a JSON will be generated with the `{package_name}.json` (e.g. `booking.v1.json`), whereas all well-known types will be merged into a `wkt.json`.
+As for well-known types, they are emitted to [`packages/wkt`](./packages/wkt/generated).
+2. Install the dependencies of all workspaces
+3. Copy the well-known types to [`website/generated folder`](./website/generated).
-5. Emit JavaScript files from TypeScript for the `proto-messages` plugin.
-The compiled JavaScript files reside in [website/plugins/proto-messages/lib](./website/plugins/proto-messages/lib).
-The index file will be referenced by [`docusaurus.config.js`](website/docusaurus.config.js).
+4. Emit JavaScript files from TypeScript for the TypeScript packages inside `packages`.

 ### Starting the development server

-Now that the required files have been generated, we can run this command inside the `website` folder to start the development server:
+Now that the required files have been generated, we can run this command in the root project to start the development server:

 ```
 make start